graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 ### Rebonding Frozen Tokens

 When a Validator unbonds tokens, they get put through a thawing period, which could be weeks or months long, depending on how the parameter is set.
 A delegator is free to rebond tokens that are frozen, with no wait time.
-This could happen from voluntary unbonding, or from being unbonded due to liveness faults.
-TODO: (LINK TO LOCATION OF SPEC)
+This could happen from voluntary unbonding, or from being unbonded due to [liveness faults.](#slashing-validators)

 ### Changing Stake